Rabbit Care Guide

 • Dental disease

-• Gastrointestinal (GI) stasis
+• Gastrointestinal (GI) stasis (this is an emergency!)

 • Pneumonia and upper respiratory infections (Pasteurellosis)